SwissDataScienceCenter/renku/docs/tutorials/own_machine/04_clone_renku_project.rst

 Clone your Renku Project
 ------------------------

 #.
-Back on renkulab.io_, on your Renku project's page, click “View in GitLab”.
+Back on renkulab.io_, on your Renku project's page, click “Settings”.
 #.
-Click “Clone”, and then where it says “Clone with SSH”, copy the url.
+Under "Clone commands" copy the renku clone command.
 #.
 On your machine’s terminal, navigate to where you want your project to be located.
 #.
-Run ``git clone <the clone url you copied>``
+Paste and run the clone command you copied.

 .. _renkulab.io: https://renkulab.io